Owning a car comes with all kinds of questions and they never end and you may have a few questions about your car’s CV axle.

 Is It Ilegal To Drive Without A CV Axle?

-There are no laws regarding the use of Cv axles in most states in the U.S. But does it make it okay to drive without it?
+There are no laws regarding the use of CV axles in most states in the U.S. But that doesn’t make it okay to drive without it!

 Should You Drive Without A CV Axle?

 While you will not be prosecuted without an axle, you might be punished if it’s discovered you caused an accident because of it.

 Accidents are never planned for, yes!
 But the one that happens when you could have avoided it is no longer an accident but an intentional act.
 So I will not advise you to drive without the CV axle intact.

 If you’re driving without the Constant velocity axle, it could be that

 - The CV joints are faulty or damaged